chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 Lagrangian Physical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The total number of particles in this simulation is 8000.
 All particles have a diameter of 10 mm.
-The particles are relatively stiff with a Young Modulus of :math:`E=10^7` to ensure that the overlap between the bunny drill and the particles does not become sufficiently large to allow particles to *jump through* the bunny.
+The particles are relatively stiff, with a Young Modulus of :math:`E=10^7` to ensure that the overlap between the bunny drill and the particles does not become sufficiently large to allow particles to *jump through* the bunny.

 .. code-block:: text